Massachusetts State Employee Retirement System (MSERS)

 Certain part-time, seasonal or temporary employees of the University are required to participate in the Commonwealth of Massachusetts Deferred Compensation Plan ("OBRA Plan") as an alternative to the Old Age, Survivors and Disability Income portion of the Federal Insurance Contributions Act.
 The OBRA Plan is permitted by the federal Omnibus Budget Reconciliation Act of 1990.
 As an OBRA employee, you must contribute 7.5% of your gross compensation per pay period to the plan.
 These mandatory contributions must be invested in the income fund.
 You may also make additional voluntary contributions to the plan.
 Voluntary contributions may be invested in any of the plan's available investment options.

-For information on the OBRA plan please contact your benefits office, call Great West at 877-457-1900 or visit http://www.mass-smart.com.
+For information on the OBRA plan please contact your benefits office or call the Smart Plan at 877-457-1900 or visit http://www.mass-smart.com.